-The vesting schedule of all restricted stock/RSUs, performance units and SARs awarded to the Named Officers is described in footnotes (d), (e) and (f) to the "Grants of Plan-Based Awards Table for 2016" above.
-In accordance with the 2008 Stock Plan, unvested restricted stock/RSUs, performance units and SARs shall vest or be forfeited upon termination of employment, based on the reasons for separation, as set forth in each grant agreement.
-See "Potential Payments Upon Termination of Employment or Change of Control" and "Potential Payments Upon Termination of Employment or Change of Control Table" below for a discussion of the termination provisions with respect to grants of performance units, restricted stock/RSUs and SARs made to our Named Officers.
+The vesting schedule of all restricted stock/RSUs, SARs and performance units awarded to the Named Officers is described in footnotes (d), (e) and (f) to the "Grants of Plan-Based Awards Table for 2017" above.
+In accordance with the 2008 Stock Plan, unvested restricted stock/RSUs, SARs and performance units shall vest or be forfeited upon termination of employment, based on the reasons for separation, as set forth in each grant agreement.
+See "Potential Payments Upon Termination of Employment or Change of Control" and "Potential Payments Upon Termination of Employment or Change of Control Table" below for a discussion of the termination provisions with respect to grants of restricted stock/RSUs, SARs and performance units made to our Named Officers.

 No dividends or other distributions will be delivered on unvested restricted stock/RSUs or performance units, but the value of any dividends or distributions declared on our Common Stock will be credited by us to the account of the Named Officer (with no interest) with respect to those unvested shares or units.
 When the restricted stock/RSUs or performance units vest, we will deliver the accumulated dividends or distributions attributable to such shares or units to the respective Named Officer in cash.
 The value of dividends and distributions are forfeited under the same circumstances that the restricted stock/RSUs and performance units are forfeited upon termination of employment, based on the reasons for separation, as set forth in each grant agreement.
-At no time during 2016 were any outstanding awards re-priced or otherwise modified.
+At no time during 2017 were any outstanding awards re-priced or otherwise modified.
 Moreover, there are no market-based conditions applicable to any of the awards described above, except in respect of the grants of performance units described above.

-Outstanding Equity Awards at 2016 Fiscal Year-End Table
+Outstanding Equity Awards at 2017 Fiscal Year-End Table

-The following table summarizes certain information regarding unexercised stock options/SARs, unvested restricted stock/RSUs and unvested performance units outstanding as of December 31, 2016 for each of the Named Officers.
+The following table summarizes certain information regarding unexercised SARs, unvested restricted stock/RSUs and unvested performance units outstanding as of December 31, 2017 for each of the Named Officers.